awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.rst

     aws_access_key_id = {accessKey}
     aws_secret_access_key = {secretKey}

 A profile can optionally include a session token.
-For more information, see `Best Practices for Managing AWS Access Keys <aws-access-keys-best-practices.html>`_.
+For more information, see :aws-gr:`Best Practices for Managing AWS Access Keys <aws-access-keys-best-practices>`.

-If a federated account information is used to access, the credential file must include the session token.
-Otherwise the SDK would return invalid session token exception.
+If federated account information is used for access, the credential file must include the session token.
+Otherwise the SDK returns an Invalid Session Token exception.
-The example profile format with session token:
+An example profile with a session token:

 .. code-block:: none

    [{profile_name}]
    aws_access_key_id = {accessKey}
    aws_secret_access_key = {secretKey}
-   aws_session_token = {session token}
+   aws_session_token = {sessionToken}

 .. tip:: If you include a profile named :code:`default`, the |sdk-net| will use that profile by default if it cannot find the specified profile.